 Control Mapper

 • Customizable Actions for opening, closing, and canceling.

-Example screen showing multiple players, multiple controllers per-player, sensitivity settings, multiple map categories, with keyboard, mouse, and controller support.
+Example screen showing multiple players, multiple controllers per-player, sensitivity settings, multiple map categories, with keyboard, mouse, and controller support with glyphs.

+Control Mapper